wcfrobert/wthisj/README.md

 * The addition of opening may rotate the principal axes.
 For example, the section above on the right must be rotated 28 degrees to its principal orientation - where $I_{xy}=0$ - otherwise equilibrium will not hold.
 We will elaborate further in Nuance #6.

 > [!NOTE]
 > wthisj allows an arbitrary number of rectangular openings to be added with the `PunchingShearSection.add_opening(dx, dy, width, height)` method.
 A warning will be printed to console if the openings is further than 4h away because the specified opening can technically be ignored.
 In the back end, each opening is converted into a $\theta$ deletion range.
-Then using polar coordinate system, all perimeter fibers falling within the $\theta$ deletion range is removed from the model.
+Then, using polar coordinate system, all perimeter fibers falling within the $\theta$ deletion range are removed from the model.